Bud Dupree: 2016

 Dupree was named the starting left outside linebacker ahead of Moats to begin the 2016 regular season.
 On September 4, 2016, Dupree was placed on injured reserve after suffering a groin injury.
 He was activated off injured reserve on November 19, 2016, prior to Week 11.
 He played in his first game of the season the following game.
 On November 24, 2016, he recorded two solo tackles in a 28–7 victory at the Indianapolis Colts.
 On December 11, 2016, he made his first start of the season and recorded a career-high five solo tackles, an assisted tackle, and sacked Bills' quarterback Tyrod Taylor 2.5 times during a 27–20 victory over the Buffalo Bills.

 2017

 Head coach Mike Tomlin named Dupree the left outside linebacker to begin the season, opposite T. J. Watt.

 Dupree was unable to play in the season-opener against the Cleveland Browns due to a shoulder injury.
-On September 17, 2017, he made his season-debut and collected two combined tackles, deflected a pass, and sacked Minnesota Vikings' quarterback Case Keenum during a 26-9 victory.
-In Week 4, Dupree recorded four solo tackles and sacked Joe Flacco, as the Steelers defeated the Baltimore Ravens 26-9.
+On September 17, 2017, he made his season-debut and collected two combined tackles, deflected a pass, and sacked Vikings quarterback Case Keenum during a 26–9 victory.
+In Week 4, Dupree recorded four solo tackles and sacked Joe Flacco, as the Steelers defeated the Baltimore Ravens 26–9.